GilaZeus/collatz_conjecture/README.md

-# Refutation of Collatz conjecture
+# Refutation of the Collatz conjecture
 Imagine that we have a number x that never collapses.
 First 5 elements of the sequence for it would be:
 ```
 f(1.00x + 0.00) = 3.0(1.00x + 0.00) + 1 = 3.00x + 1.00